Guide summary

 How to read the noise-canceling headphone shortlist

-These notes explain ANC roles from existing metadata.
+These notes explain buyer fit for each pick.
 They are not final verdicts, owned measurements, prices, retailer claims, stock claims, seller claims, or review ratings.

 Sony WH-1000XM6